zozers/Thesis/README.md

 <img src="assets/AI_working.gif" width=200><br>

-The Ai Solver is an implementation of the A*.
+The Ai Solver is an implementation of the A* algorithm.
 To learn more read my thesis!